olewsaa/Yacht-computer/wifi2wifi/Readme.md

+# A wifi 2 wifi gateway using a Raspberry Pi and a USB wifi

-# A wifi 2 wifi gateway using a Raspberry Pi and a USB wifi dongle or a USB high gain antenna.
+A wifi 2 wifi gateway using a Raspberry Pi and a USB wifi dongle or a USB high gain antenna.
+Written to provide wifi onboard a yacht when wifi us only availale at a distance where only a high gain wifi antenna with a USB connection.
+Only a good antenna can make a good connection to the marina or a café.
+It does provide local in-numbers using a local dhcp and network address translation (NAT) to forward the traffic to the external network where the USB wifi is seen as a client.
+Hence the wifi2wifi label.

 ## Step by step instructions.